xrplevm/docs.xrplevm.org/pages/users/getting-started/install-metamask.md

 # Install MetaMask

-MetaMask is a browser extension and wallet for accessing decentralized applications (dApps) on EVM-compatible chains.
-It allows users to interact with blockchain networks directly from their browser, making it an essential tool for interacting with the XRPL EVM sidechain.

-## Attention

-The XRPL EVM-compatible sidechain implementation is a **proof of concept** extension to the XRP Ledger protocol and is intended for development purposes only.
-It is currently connected to the **XRPL Devnet** and not the production mainnet. **Do not send transactions in Mainnet.**

 This guide explains how to install MetaMask.
-For configuring it for XRPL EVM, refer to the "Connect MetaMask to the XRPL EVM Sidechain" guide.
+For configuring it for XRPL EVM, refer to the [Connect MetaMask to the XRPL EVM Sidechain](../getting-started/connect-to-the-xrpl-evm.md) guide.

 ---